Lightnet/cip2psn/README.md

 ```
 # Notes:
   * Base on hello world print page
-  * After some testing that packages slow down request there many middle ware add ons.
+  * After some testing that packages slow down request there many middlewares/plugins add ons.
   * Tested some added on for session, post, logs and other things that slow down result.
   * Result vary in render html and hello world text that add more latency.
 ```